Eighteen-year-old Harrison McNeill made bean jokes on Twitter for fun. Now it’s his job

 Graduation present

 Tombras first got in touch with McNeill just as the teen was getting ready to graduate high school.
-Agency founder Dooley Tombras says they’d been laughing at @goodbeanjokes for months.
+Agency president Dooley Tombras says they’d been laughing at @goodbeanjokes for months.
 McNeill kept replying to the agency’s MoonPie tweets, and it got to the point where they started looking forward to the replies.

 “Eventually, I asked (Tombras social media creative director) Patrick Tice to DM @goodbeanjokes and feel out who it was and find out if they’d be open to talking about working for us,” says Tombras.
 “You have to remember that we didn’t know anything about who ran the account, but we said let’s take a shot.
 So Patrick comes back and says, ‘I’ve got good news and bad news.
 The good news was that it’s a guy named Harrison and he lives in Florida and he’s interested in talking about working with us.
 The bad news is that he’s still in high school!’
 That was a little over a year ago and we decided to wait and reach back out when Harrison started college.”